State- or local-funded tenant-based rental assistance

 Eligibility for state- and local-funded rental assistance can be based on whatever conditions program sponsors identify as best-suited to address unmet needs.
 Assistance may be provided to all households who meet income requirements or criteria related to housing instability, or may be focused on specific populations, such as people with a mental illness or dual diagnosis (mental illness and substance use disorder), individuals and families experiencing domestic violence or other unsafe living situations, youth transitioning out of foster care, and older adults and people with a disability.
 Because these programs often target individuals and families who are experiencing or at risk of homelessness, eligibility requirements typically include household income below a specified threshold and a referral from a homeless services provider or other proof of a housing crisis, such as an eviction notice.
 Depending on the program focus, eligibility may be limited to households that do not currently receive federal rent assistance and can demonstrate the ability to keep up with regular rent payments on their own once the crisis has been resolved.
 However, programs may also target the neediest families and require recipients to apply for public housing or housing choice vouchers as a condition of eligibility, reflecting the temporary nature of the state or local-funded program.
 Eligibility requirements also often specify the frequency with which an individual or family can participate in the program.
 Some jurisdictions provide only one-time assistance – once a household has received a subsidy they are ineligible to participate again.
 Others allow repeat enrollments but limit the frequency with which households can receive assistance, for example to one time per year.

 - Effectiveness of short-term tenant-based rental assistance in ending family homelessness.
 Recent evidence from the HUD-funded Family Options Study suggests that priority access to a long-term rent subsidy is the most effective intervention for preventing future housing instability among families experiencing homelessness.
 The study randomly assigned more than 2,200 families staying in emergency shelter to one of four intervention groups.
 Over a 37 month follow-up period, families in the group that received immediate referral to a permanent rent subsidy were significantly more likely to remain stably housed compared to the other three groups, including a group that received priority access to short-term rental assistance as part of a rapid-rehousing program.
 While the exact terms of the short-term rental assistance varied from one community to another, in general it consisted of three-month tenant-based rental assistance contracts that were renewable at the discretion of case managers for up to 18 months.
-This finding indicates that short-term rental assistance may have limits as a mechanism for preventing the reoccurrence of homelessness; however, the families participating in the study were already in shelter, so results may differ for those who receive assistance when they are only at risk of homelessness and not yet experiencing homelessness.
+This finding indicates that short-term rental assistance may have limits as a mechanism for preventing the reoccurrence of homelessness; however, the families participating in the study were already in shelter, so results may differ for those who receive assistance when they are only at risk of homelessness and not yet homeless.
 Further, the rapid rehousing group fared just as well as the group receiving usual care, but at a far lower cost.

 - Since 2006, Home Forward (the public housing agency for the Portland, OR metro area) has administered the Short-Term Rent Assistance program on behalf of Multnomah County, the cities of Portland and Gresham, and Home Forward.
 These entities contribute annual funding for the program, which was supplemented in 2009 with federal funds from the American Recovery and Reinvestment Act.
 The program makes available rent assistance for up to 24 months for individuals and families facing a housing crisis.
 Eligibility is limited to households with incomes at or below 50 percent of the area median incomeRegion's median household income, calculated by the Department of Housing and Urban Development.
 Often abbreviated as AMI. and assistance can be used towards emergency hotel vouchers, rent payment and eviction prevention, and housing placement assistance.
 Assistance provided through the program can also be used to cover security deposits, application fees, move-in costs, and other supportive services, which are delivered through public and non-profit partner agencies.

-- State & City Funded Rental Housing Program, National Low Income Housing Coalition – This searchable database can be filtered to display tenant-based rental assistance programs with city and state funding in any or all states.
+- State & City Funded Rental Housing Programs, National Low Income Housing Coalition – This searchable database can be filtered to display tenant-based rental assistance programs with city and state funding in any or all states.
 Each entry includes a brief description and links to the program website.

 - State Funded Housing Assistance Programs, Technical Assistance Collaborative (April 2014) – This report provides an overview of key characteristics of state rental assistance programs, including brief descriptions of each program.